 Sarah is an arts and documentary photographer exploring the relationship between people, place and context.
-Recent projects include 'The Calais Sessions' in the ‘Jungle’ in France, 'Clowns without Borders' in Greece and Serbia, 'Writing Places' for the India-UK Year of Culture, 'Taragalte Festival' of music and nomadic culture in the Moroccan Sahara, 'Circus Hub' in Edinburgh, and 'Theyyam' sacred performance rituals in South India.
+Recent projects include 'The Calais Sessions' in the ‘Jungle’ in France, 'Clowns without Borders' in Greece and Serbia, 'Writing Places' for the India-UK Year of Culture, 'Taragalte Festival' in the Moroccan Sahara, 'Circus Hub' in Edinburgh, and 'Theyyam' sacred performance rituals in South India.
 Her solo exhibition 'Sounds Unseen – a photographic memoir of the Calais Sessions' was recently presented at St. Ann’s Warehouse New York.

 LIAM MATHERS - ASSOCIATE DIRECTOR, AUSTRALIA